Measuring Candidate Experience: Key Metrics and How to Track Them

 Impact:

-By focusing on improving the quality of hire, you ensure that your recruitment process is not just about filling positions quickly but about finding the right fit for both the role and the company.
+Focusing on improving the quality of hire ensures that your recruitment process is not just about filling positions quickly but about finding the right fit for both the role and the company.
 This holistic approach to hiring can lead to higher employee satisfaction and a more robust organizational culture.

 Learn more: The Importance of Quality of Hire as a Metric of Success